 David had his share of the limelight over the years winning many features in Sprintcars that ranged from Stanton, Baretta, Gambler, Maxim and Foster and in the colours of red, green, white and the infamous blue.
 To this day the blue D&F Fosters’ are the Anderson Motorsport sprintcars of choice.
 Go, the Blue Vic # 37!

 Enter Grant Anderson.
 The year was 2001.
-After many years of a very successful karting apprenticeship Grant stepped up to sprintcars driving for Jim Williamson in the ACT # 4 360 cubic inch powered Foster machine.
-He was hooked, David was out and things just got bigger and better.
+After many years of a very successful karting apprenticeship, Grant stepped up to Sprintcars, driving for Jim Williamson in the 360 ci powered ACT # 4 Foster machine.
+He was hooked.
+David was out and things just got bigger and better.

-Over the decades the hue of the blue may have changed but the number, name and passion have endured the tests and tribulations that come with the sport that is Sprintcar racing.
+Over the decades, the shade of blue may have changed but the number, name and passion have endured the trials and tribulations that come with the sport of Sprintcar racing.